 - How can we set realistic expectations for the family in terms of intervention success?

-Take a deeper dive
+Take a Deeper Dive

-At the April 26 seminar, Dr. Drozd and Dr. Fidler will explore additional complexities of PCCP cases.
+At the half-day seminar on Saturday, April 26, Dr. Drozd and Dr. Fidler will explore additional complexities of PCCP cases.
 The presenters will be integrating PCCP concepts and interventions using case study examples.
-Space is limited to 15 people.
-You must be registered for the conference to attend this seminar.

-- Video: “PCCP 101 Foundations for Early Learners” featuring David Goldman, MS CMHC, MAEd, LMHC.
-If you have limited knowledge of PCCP cases, you are strongly encouraged to watch this video prior to the conference.
+“PCCP 101 Foundations for Early Learners” featuring David Goldman, MS CMHC, MAEd, LMHC

 About Our Speakers